abdul-abdi/vibeui/README.md

 ```
 vibeui/
-├── public/          # Static assets
+├── public/          # Static assets including SVG logo
+├── src/             # Source code
 │   ├── components/  # UI components
-│   ├── lib/         # Utilities and helper functions
+│   ├── lib/         # Utilities and helper functions including vibe engine
 │   ├── pages/       # Application pages
 │   ├── hooks/       # Custom React hooks
-│   ├── integrations/# Third-party integrations (Supabase)
-│   └── main.tsx     # Application entry point
+│   └── styles/      # Global styles
-├── dist/            # Build output
-└── supabase/        # Supabase configuration
 ```

 ### Vibe Engine

 The core of VibeUI is the vibe engine, which generates and applies design themes.
 The engine consists of:

-- `vibe-context.tsx` - Context provider for vibe state
+- `vibe-engine.tsx` - Context provider for vibe state
-- `vibe-presets.ts` - Collection of predefined vibes
-- `vibe-utils.ts` - Utilities for applying vibes to the UI
+- `vibe-controls.tsx` - UI controls for manipulating vibes
-- `ai-vibes.ts` - Integration with AI for dynamic vibe generation
+- `vibe-demo-elements.tsx` - Showcase components for each vibe

-### Component Gallery
+### Component Showcase

-VibeUI includes a comprehensive gallery of components that showcase each design vibe.
-These components include:
+VibeUI includes a comprehensive showcase of components that demonstrate each design vibe:

-- Basic elements (buttons, inputs, cards)
+- Basic elements (buttons, cards, typography)
-- Layout components (navigation, sidebars)
+- Navigation and headers
-- Interactive elements (modals, tooltips)
+- Interactive animations
-- Data visualization samples
+- Layout examples

 ## 🔧 Usage Guide

 ### Generating New Vibes

-1. Click the "New Vibe" button to generate a random design theme
+1. Click the "Generate New Vibe" button to create a random design theme
-2. Use the lock button to prevent accidental changes
-3. Navigate through your vibe history with the arrow buttons

-### Customizing Vibes

-1. Use the AI vibe generator to create a theme based on keywords
-2. Adjust colors, typography, and spacing as needed
-3. See real-time updates on the component showcase
+2. See real-time updates on all components
+3. Experience smooth transitions between different vibes

-### Exporting Vibes
+### Exploring Features

-1. Click the "Export" button in the vibe controls
-2. Choose your desired format (CSS variables, Tailwind config, etc.)
-3. Copy the code or download the configuration file
+1. Scroll through the interface to see different component examples
+2. Toggle between light and dark mode to see adaptability
+3. Resize your browser to test responsive behavior

 ## 🛠️ Technologies Used